-- 8.1 Subject to paragraph 8.3, where the Chairman is not present the Vice-Chairman will, if present, chair the meeting. - 8.2 If the Chairman and Vice-Chairman are not present at a meeting, the members present will choose one of their number to chair the meeting.

-- 8.3 If, after the start of a meeting:-

-- (a) the Chairman arrives, or

-- (b) a Vice-Chairman arrives when the Chairman is not present, he or she will take the chair of the meeting after any item which is being discussed when he or she arrives has been dealt with.
+- 8.1 Subject to paragraph 8.3, where the Chairman is not present the Vice-Chairman will, if present, chair the meeting. - 8.2 If the Chairman and Vice-Chairman(men) are not present at a meeting, the members present will choose one of their number to chair the meeting. - 8.3 If, after the start of a meeting:- - (a) the chairman arrives, or - (b) a vice-chairman arrives when the chairman is not present, he or she will take the chair of the meeting after any item which is being discussed when he or she arrives has been dealt with.

+9. Substitutes

-9. Substitutes Powers and Duties
+Powers and Duties

 - 9.1 Once a substitute has been declared, he or she will have the ordinary status of a member present in his or her own right and will not be the delegate of the original member.
 He or she will not be able to exercise any special powers or duties exercisable by the person for whom he or she is substituting.
 Any disqualification of the original member to speak or vote, however, is not transferred to the substitute.
 Conversely, if a substitute member is disqualified to speak or vote on a particular item, he or she must declare it as if he or she were an original member. - 9.2 If an original member arrives at a meeting at which a substitute has already been declared, the substitute will remain the member entitled to speak and vote.
-Once a substitution has been declared, the original member will not be entitled to attend the meeting, either as a member of the committee or sub-committee or 'by invitation' (this is because if a substitution is declared it is on the pre-supposition that the original member has declared him or herself unable to attend the meeting). - 9.3 The procedure for the appointment of temporary substitutes will be in accordance with paragraph 4.1 of the Council Procedure Rules in Part 4 of this Constitution.
+Once a substitution has been declared, the original member will not be entitled to attend the meeting, either as a member of the committee or sub-committee or 'by invitation' (this is because if a substitution is declared it is on the pre-supposition that the original Member has declared him or herself unable to attend the meeting).